Tom-Nagy/walking-around/README.md

 left and a responsive navigation bar on the right.
 The navigation bar become a toggle on small devices.

-**The footer** present a hightlighted link (Get in touch !) on the left accompained by a sign in icon that bring the user to the application form.
+**The footer** present a button with the link "Get in touch !" on the left that bring the user to the application form.
-As well social media logos on the right linked to different websites for additional informations on hiking.
+As well, social media logos on the right linked to different websites for additional informations on hiking.
-The copyright (made of an icon and some text) is in the middle and the text will disappear on small devices and will be display when the icon is clicked on.
+The "copyright" (For eductionial use) is in the middle with responsive text to fit on small devices.

 All pages feature an hero image, taking all the viewport, bringing the sensation of open space and immersion into Nature.

 #### Home

-On the home page there is a big heading, praising the Club, across the viewport and below a call to action button (join).
+On the home page there is a <h1>Ireland Best Walking Community</h1>, praising the Club, across the viewport.
+Below there is a call to action <button>Join Us</button>.
 This is to trigger users desire to be part of the Club.
-On small devices an extra navigation menu is placed below the callout button to provide users extra encouragement to explore the website by identifying what is to see.
+This button will lead the users to fill up the "Get in touch" form.

 #### The Club